MaxonZhao/Distributed-Key-Value-Storage-Java/README.md

 Required files are automatically copied to the server or client machine.

 *OPERATION*:
+- `init`: Initialize the server machine and client machine
 - `servers`: Run multiple servers on `server_ip`
 - `single`: Run a single server on `client_ip:43100`
 - `client`: Run the test client on `client_ip`, the client jar should be in the project root directory